Module 2: The Consumption of Information

 Projection Bias refers to the error of assuming that others share one’s beliefs or feelings.

 These biases are but a handful of all the recognized cognitive biases, but being aware of them will assist in the task of evaluating resources for credibility, timeliness, and authority.
-Compensating for one’s cognitive biases is not at all an easy task, but the crucial first step is simply to be aware that they exist.
+Compensating for one’s cognitive biases is not at all an easy task, because they happen pre-consciously.
+But the crucial first step is simply to be aware that they exist.
 The second step is to create a rubric by which to judge all sources.
 The rubric once created should be read and understood to such a degree that its application becomes practically automatic.
 Evenly applying standards to research in an a priori manner typically yields the best results.

 Because people tend to be blind to their own biases, it could be informative to use a hidden bias checker.
 The Southern Poverty Law Center keeps a page on understanding prejudices and biases here.
 One resource they link to is the Harvard Implicit Bias checker.
 People should try taking tests like these from time to time to see what they discover about themselves.